-Breach international norms and standards where the issuer cannot present clear goals and ongoing measures to address the issue(s).
+• Breach international norms and standards where the issuer cannot present clear goals and ongoing measures to address the issue(s).

-Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol.
+• Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol.

-Companies where more than 5% of their revenue is from the development, production and service of weapons comprising combat equipment or certain other military equipment.
+• Companies where more than 5% of their revenue is from the development, production and service of weapons comprising combat equipment or certain other military equipment.

-Produce fossil fuels or use unconventional extraction methods.
-Consequently, the Sub-Fund has limited exposure to:

-- companies generating energy from fossils fuels - companies, where distribution linked to fossil fuels exceeds 5% of total revenue - companies for which services related to fossil fuels exceed 50% of total revenues
+- Produce fossil fuels or use unconventional extraction methods.
+Consequently, the Sub-Fund has limited exposure to: - companies generating energy from fossils fuels - \bullet companies, where distribution linked to fossil fuels exceeds 5% of total revenue - companies for which services related to fossil fuels exceed 50% of total revenues.

-The binding elements of the Sub-Fund are: The Sub-Fund will have a minimum proportion of 10% in sustainable investments Integration.
-Issuers with significant sustainability risk are defined as issuers having a SIMS-S raw below 3.
-The SIMS-S ranges from 0-10, which 10 being the highest sustainability score.
-The Sub-Fund will have a maximum exposure of 10% to issuers with significant sustainability risk.
+The binding elements of the Sub-Fund are: Integration.
+Issuers with significant sustainability risk are defined as issuers having a SIMS-S raw below have a maximum exposure of 10% to issuers with significant sustainability risk.
 Monitoring and engagement dialogues.
-The <sub-Fund commits to have dialogues with at least 20 portfolio issuers each year.
+The sub-Fund commits to have dialogues with at least 20 portfolio issuers each year.